gitisaac/bcl2k17/week_38/notes_ulfp.md

 agents/commissioner who provides service/repairs?
 - 3. To what extent do we and shall we sell spare-parts to other retailers who provides service/repairs?

+>Are you with me in this?
+-- *Ulf Petrusson, 2017*